Narasimha1997/sig-716i/README.md

 This tool is built for educational purposes, using this tool against wireless defence equipments, medical equipments or public wireless network is strictly not encouraged.

 **Disclaimer**: WiFi de-auth attack is illegal in some countries.
-Use it with caution.
+Using this tool in such countries is not encouraged.

 ### Requirements:
 1. Linux based operating system